vantaylo/Web-Crawler/README.md

 ## MVP

 - Web scrap The Bachelorette Website.
-- Use data scraped from show's website to determine tweets to collect from Twitter.
+- Collect tweets of who was eliminated.
 - Store all data.
 - Display formatted data.